Relay devices being used to steal push-to-start cars

 “Somebody within so many meters of it will have this device and it will relay the key fob’s signal to the device in the car so the car thinks that key fob is next to it and it unlocks it,” said Scott Gibson, head of Computer and Information Science at ECPI University.

 Without a relay device, a person can typically unlock their car from about 30 feet away.
-With a relay device, the signal can be amplified anywhere from 100 to 300 feet.
+A relay device can amplify the signal anywhere from 100 to 300 feet.

 “Typically these types of attacks happen in residential areas where a lot of people have their keys hanging by the door or in the kitchen, an apartment community or townhouse community where keys are typically closer to where a car is parked,” Gibson explained.